Seneca Park

 About the Location

-Seneca Park is a 297-acre public park located in Rochester, New York, designed by renowned landscape architect Frederick Law Olmsted in 1893.
-Originally called North Park, Seneca Park was renamed to recognize its Native American heritage and the deeply cut stone in the river gorge.
+Seneca Park is a sprawling 297-acre green space in Rochester, New York that dates back to 1893.
+Designed by the legendary Frederick Law Olmsted (the same mind behind NYC's Central Park!), it was originally called North Park before being renamed to honor its Native American heritage and the impressive stone formations in the river gorge.

-The park's landscape includes rolling woodlands, open fields, and hiking trails that follow the edge of the gorge.
-A one-way carriageway curves through the park, allowing visitors to enjoy the natural beauty from their vehicles.
+As you explore further, you'll discover rolling woodlands, open fields, and hiking trails that wind along the edge of the gorge.
+If you're not up for a hike, the one-way carriageway curves gently through the park, letting you take in the natural beauty from the comfort of your car.

 All Features & Facilities